AxonIQ/reference-guide/implementing-domain-logic/command-handling/aggregate.md

 Axon will ignore the `apply()`invocation when replaying historic events upon sourcing the given Aggregate.
 Do note that in the scenario where Event Messages are published from an Event Sourcing Handler, the Event of the inner `apply()` invocation is only published to the entities after all entities have received the first event.
-If more events need to be published, based on the state of an entity after applying an inner event, use `apply(...).andThenApply(...)`
+If more events need to be published, based on the state of an entity after applying an inner event, use `apply(...).andThenApply(...)`.

+> **Note**
+>
+> An Aggregate __cannot__ handle events from other sources then itself.
+> This is intentional as the Event Sourcing Handlers are used to recreate the state of the Aggregate.
+> For this it only needs it's own events as those represent it's state changes.
+>
+> To make an Aggregate react on events from other Aggregate instances, [Sagas](../complex-business-transactions/complex-business-transactions.md) or [Eveht Handling Components](../event-handling/event-handling.md) should be leveraged.

 ## Aggregate Lifecycle Operations